96jonesa/whominator/README.md

 If you wish to use " characters inside the text, use the \ delimiter:

-    whominate "do you know who he \"is\" throwing the 'ball' to?"
+    whominate "do you know who he \"is\" speaking to, or 'don't' you?"

 The corrected text is printed with asterisks surrounding the corrections.